 The skeletal muscle channelopathies are a group of disorders whose manifestations range from flaccid paralysis to myotonia: they are broadly divided into the periodic paralyses (PP) and the non-dystrophic myotonias 1.
 The periodic paralyses include Hyperkalaemic PP (HyperPP), Hypokalaemic PP and Andersen-Tawil Syndrome.
 All these conditions are caused by dominant mutations in skeletal muscle ion channels that predispose to prolonged depolarisation of the muscle membrane.
 In some circumstances this increases the propensity to activate voltage-gated sodium channels and trigger action potentials, resulting in a hyperexcitable membrane that clinically manifests as myotonia.
 However, regardless of the presence of preceding hyperexcitability, excessive depolarisation can lead to inactivation of both normal and mutant sodium channels, rendering the muscle inexcitable 2,3.
 This manifests as episodes of PP that usually occur in association with high or low serum potassium 1.

-In patients with PP, early in the disease course muscle strength is typically normal in-between attacks of paralysis.
+In patients with PP, early in the disease course muscle strength is reported to be normal in-between attacks of paralysis.
 However, an unexplained but consistent clinical feature is that around the age of 40, a second clinical phase is observed, in which attack severity declines and severe, fixed and often disabling weakness develops 4–9.
 It is unclear why dysfunction of implicated ion channels exhibits this biphasic natural history.

 It is notable that in addition to being the age of phenotypic shift in PP patients, 40 is also the age at which even in healthy adults, optimal motor performance begins to decline 10, muscle mass decreases 11, grip strength reduces 12 and mitochondrial abnormalities begin to be accepted as within the normal range for age on muscle biopsy 13.
 This suggests the possibility that age-related change may contribute to the phenotype transition in periodic paralysis.